 Babies!

 This is ‘baby’ Xander.
 In July, 2009, I was blessed to participate as a birth coach with his mom, a long-time client.
 Labor was long and hard, and his little shoulder was mildly subluxed (dislocated) during delivery.
-I was able to mobilize his shoulder gently and monitor him for function and nervous system distress immediately after his birth and on an ongoing basis.
+I was able to mobilize his shoulder gently and monitor him for function and nervous system distress immediately after his birth and on an ongoing basis until he moved away at age 10.

 In June, 2018, I returned to Switzerland on an International Teaching Team for a course on Neonatal Cardiovascular Craniosacral Therapy.
 Integrating more techniques with the arteries has been helpful for the wee ones and adult clients as well.